Money Follows the Person

 - Findings suggest that after individuals return to the community, their overall Medicare and Medicaid expenditures decrease by roughly 20%.

 - States have made significant progress on “balancing” their long-term services and supports system to enhance access for HCBS, due in part to MFP.
 In FY05, states only spent approximately 37% of their LTSS expenditures on HCBS.
-According to the most recent data, states now spend over 53% on HCBS.
+According to the most recent data, states now spend approximately 57% on HCBS.

 Need to Continue

 - While states have made progress, more work is needed.
 Significant variations remain across states and different populations who need HCBS.
-For example, HCBS accounted for 75% of spending in programs targeting people with developmental disabilities, compared to only 41% of expenditures for programs targeting older people, people with physical disabilities, and people with serious mental illness.
+For example, HCBS accounted for 78% of spending in programs targeting people with developmental disabilities, compared to only 45% of expenditures for programs supporting older people and people with physical disabilities and 46% for behavioral health services provided to people with mental health and substance use disorders.

 - States have learned lessons and can share promising practices with other states.